4.3 out of 5 (66 experiences)

 Also known as

-Elephant Ear, Colocasia Painted Black Gecko, Colocasia 'Mojoto' and black sapphire
+Elephant Ear, Colocasia Painted Black Gecko, Colocasia 'Mojoto', black sapphire and Waikiki

 How to care for Taro

 Taro needs 0.5 cups of water every 9 when it doesn’t get direct sunlight and is potted in a 5" pot.